Tap-And-Buy/Tap-And-Buy-/docs/prd.md

 ---

 ## 2. User Roles & Access
-\n### 2.1 Initial Landing Page
+\n### 2.1 Initial Landing Page & Anonymous Access **Anonymous Exploration:**
-When opening the website, three options are displayed:
+- When opening the website, users are directed straight to the **Home Page** without being forced to register or log in.
-- Admin Login
-- Customer Registration
-- Customer Login
+- Anonymous users can freely explore the application, browse products, search, view categories, and view product details.
+\n**Mandatory Authentication Triggers:**
+- Anonymous users must be redirected to the **Welcome Page** (containing Log In and Register options) when attempting any of the following actions:
+  - Tapping the 'Buy Now' button
+  - Tapping the 'Add to Cart' button
+  - Tapping the 'Wishlisting Heart Symbol'
+  - Tapping the 'Account Option' in the bottom navigation menu
+- The Welcome Page clearly presents options to either Log In (for existing accounts) or Register (for new accounts).

-\n### 2.2 Admin Role\n**Login Credentials:** Embedded in code with bcrypt encryption (credentials to be provided separately)
+### 2.2 Admin Role\n**Login Credentials:** Embedded in code with bcrypt encryption (credentials to be provided separately)

 **Capabilities:**
 - Add, edit, and remove product categories with category image upload (one image per category for visual identification)